 bond and LACP status

--b or --bond option print detail information about the bond interface managed by DPDK.
-The output is organized in a similiar form as what you would see for the bond status managed by linux kernel.
-Compare this output below with cat /proc/net/bonding/bond0 output from a compute running kernel mode vRouter:
+The -b or --bond option displays detailed information about the bond interface managed by DPDK.
+The output is organized in a similar form as what you would see for the bond status managed by Linux kernel.
+Compare the output in Figure 5.15 with cat /proc/net/bonding/bond0 output from a compute running kernel mode vRouter.